11 Essential Survival Knife Skills

 This blade will help you thrive as a hunter and angler—and even save the day

 The ESEE-6 (eseeknives.com) tapes in at nearly 12 inches long, with a full-tang 1095 tool-steel blade and Micarta handles that could pound railroad spikes.
+Looking to improve your survival knife skills?
 Here are some uses for this badass blade.

 1. Baton Firewood

 Batoning is the act of using a short, heavy piece of wood to drive a knife blade by pounding on the spine.
 Center a small log with the middle of the knife blade, and baton down sharply.